Ruggero1912/AIDE-unipi/1st YEAR/BUSINESS AND PROJECT MGMT/README.md

 ### Oral questions

-You can find a collection of oral questions in the directory [ORAL QUESTIONS](oral-questions), some of them may be in italian.
+You can find a collection of oral questions in the directory [ORAL QUESTIONS](oral-questions) and also in the file [oral-questions.md](oral-questions.md), some of them may be in italian.

+### Written tests

+In the folder [WRITTEN TESTS](WRITTEN%20TESTS) you can find a collection of pasts written tests.

 ### Students'notes